- How do I fulfill the Entry Level Writing Requirement before entering UC Davis?

 - What is a co-course?

 - Co-courses are an accelerated way students can fulfill the ELWR at UC Davis.
-Co-courses require dual enrollment in an ELWR-fulfilling 2 unit course and a 4 unit English Composition fulfilling course.
+Co-courses require dual enrollment in an ELWR-fulfilling 2-unit course and a 4-unit English Composition fulfilling course.
 UC Davis offers three co-courses: UWP 1A (while also enrolled in UWP 1), ENL 3A (while also enrolled in ENL 3), and NAS 5A (while enrolled in NAS 5).
+Students must enroll in a course and its co-course during the same quarter.

 - What is a Writing Peer Educator?